The Munich tourist office produces a fantastic 34-page English guide to the city especially for physically challenged visitors.

 There are elevators leading down to the underground U- and S-Bahn trains.

 Many trams even have a little ramp which mechanically shoots out in front of the door when the driver notices that someone in a wheelchair wants to get on.

-This PDF map, published by the Deutsche Bahn, shows the inner city U- and S- Bahn stations with lifts, ramps and moving walkways.
+This PDF map, published by the Deutsche Bahn, shows the city's U- and S- Bahn stations with lifts, ramps and moving walkways.

 AVAILABLE: Wheelchairs at Munich Airport.
 Pic: CC ISO 1987